Introduction to Claire Penn’s Expert Advice on Wedding Day Schedule

 If your ceremony is not on site make sure you allow plenty of time to get there.

-Ceremony: 20 to 40 mins
+Ceremony Duration: 20 to 40 Minutes

 Non-residents cannot legally marry in France so the ceremony can be done by a celebrant or even by someone you choose – it could be your two best friends!
 A celebrant led ceremony with no readings may only take 20 minutes, but if you are writing your own vows and having readings you should allow maybe 10-20 minutes extra.

-Drinks reception: 1.5 to 2 hours
+Drinks Reception: 1.5 to 2 Hours

 The absolute minimum amount of time I would suggest for your drinks reception is 1hr 30 – if you don’t opt for the first look then, depending on their style, your photographer will need to get photos immediately after the ceremony (what I call confetti & congratulations time) – this alone can take 20 minutes).